bodgit/puppet-bsdauth/README.md

 ##### `servers`

-An array of LDAP servers to use.
+An array of `ldap:///` and/or `ldaps:///` URI strings representing servers to use.

 ##### `bind_dn`